Project-Books/book-project/CONTRIBUTING.md

 - Design: helping to design the UI and UX of the web app through prototypes (such as wireframes and drawings)

 - Feedback: we're eager to find new ways to improve, so please do let us know!

+- Translations: it would be good if we could support multiple languages.
+If you're able to help with this, feel free to get in touch with us over [Gitter](https://gitter.im/book-project-community).